mdnam2410/hcmus-cn-lab-socket/detail.md

 `<empty>`

 ## signup
 The **signup** command register a new user to the database.
 This command is available to ordinary user only.
-Admins are predefined.
+Admin accounts are predetermined.

 #### Description
 Register a new user.